Cargo wrapper which limits compiler messages number. Error messages come first.

 7 | i -= 1;

-| ^^^^^^ attempt to compute 0_u32 - 1_u32
+| ^^^^^^ attempt to compute 0_u32 - 1_u32 which would overflow

 |

-= note: #[deny(arithmetic_overflow)]
+= note: #[deny(arithmetic_overflow)] on by default

 error: aborting due to previous error; 3 warnings emitted

-error: could not compile hello
+error: could not compile hello.

 To learn more, run the command again with --verbose. ```